linode/apl-docs/docs/for-ops/console/teams.md

 1. Login with a user who is a member of the `otomi-admin` or `team-admin` role

 2. Provide a name for the team (lowercase).
 The teamname can not be changed afterwards!
-Creating a team will result in the creation of namespace `team-$NAME`
+Creating a team will result in the creation of namespace `team-$NAME`.
+The name of a team can be max `12` characters.

 3. Optional: Provide a OIDC group name/id granting for granting access to team.
 Only members of the group will get access to the team